Published Apr 25, 2022 · Updated Mar 01, 2026

-Humans are naturally slow to recognise patterns in text.
-However, this ability is vitally important for many applications, from monitoring political discourse, to assessing the functionality of machine learning programs.
+How do you spot what has changed across thousands of comments, without reading them all?
+Humans are naturally slow at recognising patterns in text, yet this ability is vitally important for many applications, from monitoring political discourse to assessing the performance of machine learning programs.

-To address this challenge, Zhong et al. (2022) recently published a paper outlining the methods they used to recognise and describe differences between two distributions of text.
-In short, they sought to create criteria which is more often applicable to one text distribution than the other.
-To illustrate this, the authors used the simple example of social media comments related to the current SARS-CoV-2 pandemic.
-If publicly posted comments from two consecutive years were considered, each year would form a distinct individual distribution.
-The criteria used to differentiate between the two distributions might be that one contains more optimistic language.
-In this way, machine learning could be employed to efficiently gauge public opinion on the pandemic, or even more specifically, a government’s response to it.
+To address this challenge, Zhong et al. (2022) recently published a paper outlining methods to recognise and describe differences between two distributions of text.
+In short, they sought to create criteria that apply more often to one text distribution than the other.
+To illustrate this, the authors used a simple example: social media comments about the SARS-CoV-2 pandemic.
+If you take publicly posted comments from two consecutive years, each year forms a distinct distribution.
+A differentiating criterion might be that one year’s comments contain more optimistic language.
+In this way, machine learning could be used to efficiently gauge public opinion on the pandemic, or more specifically, on a government’s response to it.
+Crucially, the goal is to describe the difference in natural language, not just label it.

-The method developed by Zhong et al. (2022) uses Generative Pre-trained Transformer 3 (GPT-3) (Brown et al., 2020), a machine learning tool capable of producing human-like text in response to inputs.
-In this case, the inputs were the two text distributions to be differentiated between.
+The method developed by Zhong et al. (2022) uses Generative Pre-trained Transformer 3 (GPT-3; Brown et al., 2020), a machine learning tool capable of producing human-like text in response to prompts.
+Here, the prompts were samples from the two text distributions being compared.

-Due to the way GPT-3 operates, if the distributions are large, they cannot be used as inputs in their entirety.
-Consequently, a sample from each distribution must be used instead.
-From these samples, natural language hypotheses are proposed about each sample.
-These ‘candidate hypotheses’, as the authors described them, should describe an aspect of the sample which enables differentiation between its source distribution and the other.
-In the social media comment example previously outlined, the candidate hypothesis could be “is optimistic about the pandemic” (Zhong et al., 2022).
+Because of how GPT-3 operates, large distributions cannot be used as inputs in their entirety.
+Instead, a sample from each distribution is used.
+From these samples, natural language hypotheses are proposed.
+These “candidate hypotheses”, as the authors describe them, should describe an aspect of a sample that enables differentiation between its source distribution and the other.
+In the social media example above, a candidate hypothesis might be “is optimistic about the pandemic” (Zhong et al., 2022).

-Though GPT-3 produces human-like text, it was not specifically designed to generate hypotheses in this manner.
-As a result, there was no existing corpus (a library of written and spoken material which can be used for the training of machine learning technologies) for the authors to utilize.
+Although GPT-3 produces human-like text, it was not specifically designed to generate hypotheses in this manner.
+As a result, there was no existing corpus, a library of written and spoken material used to train machine learning technologies, for the authors to utilise.

-1. A list of candidate hypotheses was first made.
-This involved a combination of manually writing hypotheses by hand and using those generated by GPT-3.
+A list of candidate hypotheses was first made.
+This involved a combination of manually writing some hypotheses and using those generated by GPT-3.
 Using the social media example, a hypothesis might be “is optimistic about the pandemic”.

-2. GPT-3 was then used to generate both positive and negative samples based on each candidate hypothesis.
-Positive samples are those which fulfill the criteria of a given hypothesis, negative samples are those which do not.
-A positive sample comment in the given example might be the optimistic statement, “hospitalisations are reducing”.
+GPT-3 was then used to generate both positive and negative samples based on each candidate hypothesis.
+Positive samples are those that fulfil the criteria of a given hypothesis, negative samples are those that do not.
+A positive sample comment might be the optimistic statement, “hospitalisations are reducing”.
 A negative sample comment could be “hospitalisations are increasing”.

-3. The generated samples were then manually screened to ensure they truly fulfilled the criteria of the respective hypothesis.
-Or, in the case of negative samples, truly did not fulfill the criteria.
+The generated samples were then manually screened to ensure they truly fulfilled the criteria of the respective hypothesis.
+Or, in the case of negative samples, truly did not fulfil the criteria.

-At this stage in the process, for each given hypothesis, the authors had a large selection of samples which definitively fulfilled or did not fulfill it.
-These samples were then used to train GPT-3 to develop its own hypothesis.
-In this way, GPT-3 was fine-tuned to produce a hypothesis in natural language in response to inputted samples from two distinct distributions.
+At this point, for each hypothesis, the authors had a large selection of samples that definitively did or did not meet its criteria.
+These samples were then used to fine-tune GPT-3, so it could generate a hypothesis in natural language in response to samples from two distinct distributions.

-In testing using 54 binary classification datasets (Zhong et al., 2021), when compared with manual human annotations the classifier developed by Zhong et al. (2022) produced similar outputs in a promising 76% of cases after fine-tuning.
+In tests on 54 binary classification datasets (Zhong et al., 2021), the classifier developed by Zhong et al. (2022) produced outputs similar to manual human annotations in 76% of cases after fine-tuning.

-There are several challenges to classifying text in this manner, however, as stressed by the authors.
+There are several challenges to classifying text in this manner, as stressed by the authors.
 Natural language is inherently ambiguous and open to interpretation.
-Both the language used within distributions and hypotheses have the potential to be imprecise or hold biases.
-This can be further exasperated by cultural and social differences.
-The results of the 54 classification datasets used to test this system were also validated by hand using manual annotation.
+Both the language used within distributions and the hypotheses themselves have the potential to be imprecise or biased.
+This can be further exacerbated by cultural and social differences.
+The results from the 54 classification datasets used to test this system were also validated by hand using manual annotation.

-This is time and resource intensive, however, at present there is no alternative.
-Yet, the significance of these challenges pales, when the range of potential applications for this form of automated language analysis is considered.
-The authors stress that while general text distribution was the focus of this work, applications could include analysis of anything which involves a language output.
+This is time- and resource-intensive.
+However, at present there is no alternative.
+Yet the significance of these challenges pales when the range of potential applications for this form of automated language analysis is considered.
+The authors stress that while general text distribution was the focus of this work, applications could include the analysis of anything that involves a language output.
 This could include analysing and comparing a vast range of human experiences, from tastes (Nozaki & Nakamoto, 2018) to traumatic events (Demszky et al., 2019).

-Furthermore, it could even be applied in forms of psychological profiling, through the identification of writing patterns associated with specific psychological signatures (Boyd & Pennebaker, 2015).
+Furthermore, it could even be applied to psychological profiling through the identification of writing patterns associated with specific psychological signatures (Boyd & Pennebaker, 2015).
 The authors suggest that, in effect, the list of potential applications is endless.

 [Source Paper] Zhong, R., Snell, C., Klein, D., Steinhardt, J. 2022.
 Summarizing differences between text distributions with natural language (Preprint).